spaceninja/dnd-adventures/src/adventures/history-channel/appendix-magic-items.md

 _Wonderous Item, very rare_

-The mechanical exoskeleton is a one-size-fits all framework of yellow metal pipes and cables that fits over a character's armor.
+The mechanical exoskeleton is a one-size-fits-all framework of yellow metal pipes and cables that fit over a character’s armor.
 The arms end in oversized manipulator claws suitable for moving large objects.
 Entering or exiting the exoskeleton takes an action.

 While wearing the exoskeleton, you gain the following benefits: